pktgen/fgen/docs/guides/sample_app_ug/cli.rst

 The following sections provide some explanation of the code.

-CNE Initialization and cli Start
+FGEN Initialization and cli Start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first task is the initialization of the Cloud Native Environment (CNE),
+The first task is the initialization of the Cloud Native Environment (FGEN),
 if required for the application.

 .. code-block:: c